HyperONE27/EvoLadderBot/docs/match_replay_check_proposal.md

 We can do this by **surfacing validation results** directly in the `MatchFoundViewEmbed` shown to players after a replay upload.
 Data parsed from replays exists in Polars dataframes in memory, specifically the `_replays_df` DataFrame.
 We can compare this with the details assigned to the match in `_matches_1v1_df` and cross-verify that the game was actually played with the correct parameters.

 If everything checks out, we can streamline the match reporting process by automatically reporting the winner.
-If not, players will have to fill out the
+If not, players will have to fill out the match report.
+However, for the first phase of implementation, we will only add the verification results without automatically recording the result.

 ## Proposal